slamora/brackets-wiki/Extensions2.md

 ## Sandboxing? ##

 The model presented here allows us to move forward with extensions that are not sandboxed but does not actively shut the door on sandboxing.
 The more API surface area that we build out that is asynchronous and jsonifiable, the easier it would be to put compliant extensions into a sandbox.
 But, we will not need to implement that today or burden extension developers with added complexity.

+# Conclusion #

+What I'm proposing at this point is that we move forward with an API for extensions that offers:

+1. a predictable extension lifecycle (so that manual setup and teardown is possible as needed)
+2. a declarative mechanism for registering what an extension offers and needs (but this mechanism is in JS)
+3. a mediator that break the coupling and provides a consistent model between Brackets core, extensions, Node and future server-based Brackets
+4. an extension mechanism core that supports these features with actual extension APIs built iteratively over time